Troubleshooting Sitemap source issues

 • To help expose and isolate such issues, consider breaking up the Sitemap source into multiple sources, with SkipOnSitemapError set to false on each of them, OR

 • Make sure all referenced source sitemap files are accessible.
-Make adjustments to the source URLs, if necessary.
+Make adjustments to the source Sitemap URLs, if necessary.